If you’re self-employed and wondering what food expenses you can claim on your tax return, follow this straightforward guide.

 - The cost of food and drink that you buy when travelling outside of your normal work pattern or daily commute is an allowable business expense;

-- Your expenses for food and drink that you buy for personal reasons are not an allowable business expense.
-That includes times when you choose to eat away from your base of work;
+- Your expenses for food and drink that you buy for personal reasons are not an allowable business expense, which includes times when you choose to eat away from your base of work;

-- The costs of food and drink where an overnight stay is required, is an allowable expense.
-This is in addition to the cost of accommodation.
+- The costs of food and drink where an overnight stay is required is an allowable expense in addition to the cost of accommodation;

-- Where your job is ‘itinerant by nature’.
-This involves visiting clients at different locations on a regular basis so then costs are not an allowable expense.
+- Where your job is ‘itinerant by nature’ and involves travelling around to different locations on a regular basis, costs are not an allowable expense.

-- A self-employed bookkeeper normally works from an office he rents.
-He travels to see a potential new client and buys lunch while on the road.
+- A self-employed bookkeeper normally works from an office she rents.
+She travels to see a potential new client and buys lunch while on the road.

-The bookkeeper can claim for food and drink as an allowable business expense.
-This is because the journey is outside of his normal commute.
+The bookkeeper can claim food and drink as an allowable business expense because the journey is outside of her normal commute.

-- An self-employed web developer agrees to work two days at a clients office on a weekly basis.
+- A self-employed web developer agrees to work two days at a client’s office on a weekly basis.

-Any subsistence costs are a disallowable business expense because this is now a regular trip.
+Any subsistence costs are a disallowable expense because this is a regular trip.

-The costs of food and the accommodation are an allowable business expense.
+The costs of food and accommodation are an allowable business expense.

 - A self-employed long-distance lorry driver spends the night in their cab rather than take overnight accommodation.

-The driver can claim for food and drink as an allowable business expense.
+The driver can claim food and drink as an allowable business expense.